 On her 18th birthday, the striker netted the winner in the UEFA Under-19 Championship final against Sweden.
-Since her call-up to the senior England Women’s team, Duggan has scored eight goals in 14 appearances, including a first-half hat-trick against Turkey in September 2013.
+Since her call-up to the senior England Women’s team, Duggan scored eight goals in 14 appearances, including a first-half hat-trick against Turkey in September 2013.

 Since then, she has gone on to become a regular for the Lionesses and played a part in their bronze medal success at the World Cup in Canada in 2015.